If their cars are the ultimate driving machine, is the BMW Visa the ultimate credit card? You need to pay close attention…

 To pay or not to pay?

-Issued by BMW Financial Service, their credit card comes in two flavors:
+Issued by BMW Financial Services, their credit card comes in two varieties:

 - No-Fee BMW Rewards – With this version you pay no annual fee.

-- Performance Plus Rewards – For a $50 annual fee, the application describes it as a way to “earn valuable travel, merchandise, and spa rewards.”
+- Performance Plus Rewards – For a $50 annual fee, the application describes it as a way to “earn valuable travel, merchandise, and spa rewards”.
+Think of this as the M-Series of their credit cards.

 Both of the BMW credit cards have interest rates which are quite low; the application lists the prime rate + 6.99%-17.99% (depending on your credit score/creditworthiness).
-Since the prime rate is 3.25 as of 2012, that means your interest rate ranges from 10.24% to 21.24%.
+Since the prime rate is 3.25 as of 2014, that means your interest rate ranges from 10.24% to 21.24%.
 On the bottom end, that’s a low APR.But what about the rewards?
-As you can probably guess, the second version offers more rewards and benefits… but is it worth chucking over $50 for?
+As you can probably guess, the second version offers more rewards and benefits… but is it worth $50?

 The no-fee BMW Visa card

 The good news?
 I applaud BMW for being transparent and upfront regarding how much the points are worth during redemption.
-Unlike most credit cards, they don’t use tiers and tricks to disguise the value.
-Rather, they just use nice round numbers so you can clearly calculate what you’re getting (examples in a moment).
-The bad news?
-The value you’re getting is hardly exciting.
-If you apply for the basic BMW Visa you earn:
+Unlike most credit cards, they don’t use tiers and tricks to obscure the value.
+Rather, they simply use round numbers so you can clearly calculate what you’re earning (examples in a moment).
+The less than pleasant news?
+The value you’re getting does not quite provide BMW-level exhilaration.
+If you apply for the basic BMW Visa you will earn:

 - 1 point per $2 spent on purchases